inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 ## Wrapping up

-So do individuals like you or me actually buy and pay for inlets PRO?
+So do individuals like you or me actually buy and pay for inlets Pro?
 Yes, you can find individual stories on the [inlets homepage](https://inlets.dev/).

-Going forward you'll hear us use the term inlets and inlets PRO interchangeably, inlets is a paid, commercial solution for individuals and businesses.
+Going forward you'll hear us use the term inlets and inlets Pro interchangeably, inlets is a paid, commercial solution for individuals and businesses.
 The inlets subscription can be paid for on a monthly or yearly basis, the yearly options come with a discount that increases with the amount of licenses you need.

 If you have comments, questions or suggestions, you can chat with me and other users on the [OpenFaaS Slack](https://slack.openfaas.io/) in the `#inlets` channel.

 Our monthly subscription gives you the ability to try things out before moving to a yearly plan to enjoy a discount.
 Check out [the plans on Gumroad](https://openfaas.gumroad.com/l/inlets-subscription).

-[Miles Kane](https://twitter.com/milsman2) uses inlets PRO to get access to his own services running on a HA K3s cluster built with Raspberry Pis.
+[Miles Kane](https://twitter.com/milsman2) uses inlets Pro to get access to his own services running on a HA K3s cluster built with Raspberry Pis.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> 3 nodes <a href="https://twitter.com/Raspberry_Pi?ref_src=twsrc%5Etfw">@Raspberry_Pi</a> <a href="https://twitter.com/HAProxy?ref_src=twsrc%5Etfw">@HAProxy</a> <a href="https://twitter.com/keepalived?ref_src=twsrc%5Etfw">@keepalived</a> 3 nodes <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> <a href="https://twitter.com/hashtag/k3sup?src=hash&amp;ref_src=twsrc%5Etfw">#k3sup</a> <a href="https://twitter.com/hashtag/master?src=hash&amp;ref_src=twsrc%5Etfw">#master</a> <a href="https://twitter.com/hashtag/embedded?src=hash&amp;ref_src=twsrc%5Etfw">#embedded</a> <a href="https://twitter.com/hashtag/etcd?src=hash&amp;ref_src=twsrc%5Etfw">#etcd</a> 3 nodes workers. <a href="https://twitter.com/nginx?ref_src=twsrc%5Etfw">@nginx</a> <a href="https://twitter.com/hashtag/Kubernetes?src=hash&amp;ref_src=twsrc%5Etfw">#Kubernetes</a> <a href="https://twitter.com/hashtag/ingress?src=hash&amp;ref_src=twsrc%5Etfw">#ingress</a> and <a href="https://twitter.com/inletsdev?ref_src=twsrc%5Etfw">@inletsdev</a> <a href="https://twitter.com/hashtag/pro?src=hash&amp;ref_src=twsrc%5Etfw">#pro</a> <a href="https://twitter.com/hashtag/operator?src=hash&amp;ref_src=twsrc%5Etfw">#operator</a> <a href="https://t.co/FNTMIDClpC">pic.twitter.com/FNTMIDClpC</a></p>&mdash; milsman2 (@milsman2) <a href="https://twitter.com/milsman2/status/1417672558183333893?ref_src=twsrc%5Etfw">July 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>